The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Choice of Hyper-parameters

 We set $B = 1000, z = T, m = \sqrt{N}, l = 50$ as the default hyper-parameters.
 We vary one of them to investigate the effect while fixing the other three.
-When testing a combination of hyper-parameters, we generate 100 independent training datasets and compute the average and standard deviation of the RMSEs.
+When testing a combination of hyper-parameters, we generate 100 independent training datasets and compute the average and standard deviation of the RMSE.
 Table \ref{tab:rank_z} shows the average and standard deviation of RMSE for different $z$ when $B = 1000, m = \sqrt{N}, l = 50$.
 Similarly, we test $m$ and $l$ in Tables \ref{tab:rank_m} and \ref{tab:rank_l}.
-For the number of trees $B$, we report RMSEs and running time in Tables \ref{tab:rank_B} and \ref{tab:rank_B_time} respectively.
+For the number of trees $B$, we report RMSE and running time in Tables \ref{tab:rank_B} and \ref{tab:rank_B_time} respectively.
 We can see that our default choice is among the best in all the cases.
 From Tables \ref{tab:rank_B} and \ref{tab:rank_B_time} we can see that the performance is better when $B$ is large.
-However, when $B \geq 1000$, the RMSEs are almost the same.
+However, when $B \geq 1000$, the RMSE is almost the same.
 But the running time grows linearly in $B$.
-Therefore, choosing $B = 1000$ strikes a balance between the performance and computational efficiency. }
+Therefore, choosing $B = 1000$ strikes a balance between the performance and computational efficiency.